ESP32 built in hall effect sensor with Arduino IDE

 Now, let’s move to the main topic of this tutorial.
-The first question is where the hall effect sensor located in ESP32 chip.
-For all ESP32 chips, it is located under this metal cover of the ESP32 board.
+The first question is where the hall effect sensor is located in the ESP32 chip.
+All ESP32 chips, it is located under this metal cover of the ESP32 board.
 When you bring a magnet near to this metal cover, it detects the variations in the magnetic field and produces an output voltage according to the strength of the magnetic field.

 hall sensor ESP32 position

 ESP32 development board does not provide any pin for the output measurement of the hall sensor.
-Because we only want to read the value of voltage according to magnetic field strength in the surroundings of ESP32 board.
-Therefore output its built-in hall effect sensor saves in a register of ESP32 board, and we can easily read it with Arduino IDE built-in function.
+Because we only want to read the value of voltage according to magnetic field strength in the surroundings of the ESP32 board.
+Therefore, the output of the built-in hall effect sensor saves in a register of the ESP32 board, and we can easily read it with Arduino IDE’s built-in function.

-It is straightforward to measure the output of the hall effect sensor using this simple code and HallRead() function of the Arduino IDE.
-HallRead() role reads the value of the output of the hall sensor and returns the result in a declared variable as we stated in the code below.
+It is straightforward to measure the output of the Hall effect sensor using this simple code and the HallRead() function of the Arduino IDE.
+The HallRead() role reads the value of the output of the hall sensor and returns the result in a declared variable as we stated in the code below.

 int hall_sensor_value = 0;